Annytomica/kumiko-community-hub/README.md

 A key future development, given kumiko is a very visual craft/artform, it to provide community members an opportunity to share images of thier own projects with a short description.
 This would allow members to submit an image and short description, which would get displayed in a community gallery after admin approval.
 The gallery would have smaller cards than article gallery and users cn click on card to open a modal (instagram-style) to read full description and leace commments and likes.
 The ability to like a project straiht off the card would also be important.

 ### Homepage that displays selction of articles and user submitted projects
-Once community project submissions are enabled the homepage shows a selection of both articles and submitted projects, with new projects and articles gallerys on seperate pages with pagentation.
+Once community project submissions are enabled the homepage shows a selection of both articles and submitted projects, with new projects and articles gallerys on seperate pages with pagination.

 ### Conversation Threads
-The ability to respnd to a comment directly and start a discussion thread from that comment.
+The ability to respond to a comment directly and start a discussion thread from that comment.
 Presently all comments are independent

-### Increase user navigation ability
-Present navigation back and forth on pages is limited.
-An ability to paginate through articles from the single article page would make a nice improvement to UX.

 # Project Design and Implementation
 ## Development Process

 The project was systematically developed using the following workflow.
 Principles of **Design Thinking** were implemented to create the project outline, identify the target audience and set clear goals for the project.
-The project structure and **data models** were then defined, with an ERD generated to show model interactions. **Wireframes** were developed for the project, to define the UI and UX and each page tempaltes structure. **Agile** methods of porject management were then implemented, including defining core Epics, user stories, chores and tasks, by taking advantage of **GitHub Agile tools**.
-Once this was completed the core **technical development** of the Django project was started, systematically building one app at a time until project complete. **Testing** was carried out as new features and app were developed, with a final comprehensive testing period comeplted at the end by multiple testers using a multitude of devices. **Code validations** were then carried out along with the final update to the **README.md** before submission of the project for external assessment.
+The project structure and **data models** were then defined, with an ERD generated to show model interactions. **Wireframes** were developed for the project, to define the UI and UX and each page tempaltes structure. **Agile** methods of project management were then implemented, including defining core Epics, user stories, chores and tasks, by taking advantage of **GitHub Agile tools**.
+Once this was completed the core **technical development** of the Django project was started, systematically building one app at a time until project complete. **Testing** was carried out as new features and app were developed, **automated testing** was carried out for all views and forms at the end of development, followed by a final comprehensive **manual testing** period carried out by multiple testers using a multitude of devices. **Code validations** were then done along with the final update to the **README.md** before submission of the project for external assessment.

-## Rationale
+## Project Rationale
 A full site project outline can be viewed [here](https://docs.google.com/document/d/1W2LfAeY3Gkv_EZSodBBBzSgNinVPhwcOKg3yjh0x3Fs/edit?usp=sharing)

 In summary, is a social initiative to support a community space for people interested in the Japanese woodcraft of Kumiko - detailed geometric wood panels for interior decoration applications.
 It is for those who have a background in woodcraft including Japanese joinery and Kumiko or who want to learn.
 The site allows users to access and share information about Kumiko and related resources.